SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 #### The Taste of Banzo's Sword

 > "A man in such a hurry as you are to get results seldom learns quickly."

+## How to Raise an Ox

+### (Hot and cold)

+> A certain monk asked the great master Tung-shan, "When the cold or heat arrives, how can one avoid it?"
+The maser answered, "Why don't you got to a place where there is no cold or heat?"
+"Where is thing place where this is neither cold not heat," asked the monk.
+Said Tung-shan: "When it is cold, the cold kills the monk; when it is hot, the heat kills the monk."